locationbank/LocationPublicApi/ResponseDescription.md

           description: A friendly number used internally to reference the specified Location (for support purposes)
 ReferenceCode:
           type: string
-          description: An identifier for the Location specified by the user of the APCreatedBy:
+          description: An identifier for the Location specified by the user of the API
+CreatedBy:
           type: string
           description: String indicating who or what created the Locati
 ModifiedBy: